 Public participation is only permitted regarding items already on the agenda and the matter may be addressed immediately or carried forward without discussion.

 A maximum of three minutes is permitted for a member of the public to speak and only one person may speak on any agenda item.
 Two people may speak if opposing views are being expressed i.e. one for and one against a particular matter.

 Supplementary comments or questions are solely at the discretion of the Chairman.

 No question may be repeated within a 6 month period.

 If several people want to speak on the same item try to get together in advance to choose the best person to speak for you all.

 Participation in Public Forum by persons other than members of the public

-The Parish Council will automatically provide an opportunity via the agenda for the Police, and the County and District Councillor(s) to attend and report to meetings and respond to any questions or queries from Councillors.
+The Parish Council will automatically provide an opportunity via the agenda for the Police and the Unitary Councillors to attend and report to meetings and respond to any questions or queries from Councillors.

 To see what we discussed in previous meetings

-You can view past Agendas and Minutes (from January 2014 onwards), and view dates and agendas for upcoming meetings.
-Click here to access Minutes and Agendas (January 2014 to the present date).
+Click here to access past Minutes and Agendas.
 For Agendas & Minutes prior to this date please contact the Clerk who will be able to assist you with your query.